Jason5Lee/post-project/backend/api-document/post.md

     "creatorName": "<creator name>",
     "creationTime": <creation timestamp>,
     "title": "<post title>",
-    "text": "<text post content, exists only for text type>", "url": "<URL post content, exists only for URL type>", "lastModified": <last modified timestamp, exists only if it has been modified>
+    "text": "<post content for text type, if applicable>", "url": "<post content for URL type, if applicable>", "lastModified": <last modified timestamp, if the post has been modified>
 }
 ```

 ### Errors

-- `POST_NOT_FOUND`: `404 Not Found`, post not found.
+- `POST_NOT_FOUND`: `404 Not Found`, the post was not found.

 ## Create a post

-`PUT /post`
+`POST /post`

 Authorization: user only.